Rose Pruning Basics

 - Determine which type of rose you have.
 Hybrid Tea, Floribunda, and Grandiflora roses are pruned differently than shrub roses such as Knockouts, Drift and Flower Carpet, and also differently than Climbers.

-- Have Elmer’s glue handy to seal cuts on large canes to exclude cane borers.
+- Elmer’s glue will be needed to seal cuts on large canes to exclude cane borers.

-- Have a rake and lawn bags ready for clean-up.
+- A rake and lawn bags will be needed for clean-up.

-- And always, have some Rose gloves for hand protection!
+- Additionally, have some Rose gloves ready for hand protection!

 Now, to get started: Click HERE for diagram